tsnguyenducphuong/media-agency/README.md

 # Ecommerce Media Agency

 ## I. Introduction:
-AI agents that are specialized in creating beautiful content (images, video, and desciprtion) for your product.
+AI agents that are specialized in creating beautiful content (images, video, and product description) for your product images.

 ## Key features: